Marathon '33: Guidhall School

 Rachel Grunwald staged a production of Marathon ‘33 in 2013.
 The play ran from November 29 to December 4 at the Guildhall School of Music and Drama.
 The company comprised 26 acting students, along with a jazz band of six students.
 Grunwald described her aim in producing the play as portraying an era that resembles reality TV today and the harsh treatment of performers in the entertainment industry.
 To match the feeling of dance marathons, Grunwald’s production took place in a theater that transformed into an arena in which the audience became the audience of dance marathons.
 The posting for the play read “This is a Dance Marathon, an endurance test in which couples must dance perpetually, until one by one they succumb to exhaustion and madness, in a spectacle of cruelty rigged to keep audience members hooked and spending money.
 Eighty years on, in an era of reality TV and ‘poverty porn’, the Guildhall School presents the British premiere of this extraordinary, visceral show written by Canadian-born American actress and writer June Havoc.”
+Members of the creative team were Nicky Shaw (design), Mark Jonathan (lighting design), Ehud Freedman (music), Mikko Gordon (sound) and Emma Annetts (choreography).

 In a review for The Guardian, critic Michael Billington praised Grunwald’s production for its design and originality.
 Billington, however, took issue with Grunwald’s thesis and wrote “I'm not sure I accept the implied parallel with the world of reality TV: even our sadism is surely not as great as that of the Depression-era spectators who watched dancers till they literally dropped.”